 - The True Ending for the Fighting Game-Slash-Visual Novel BlazBlue: Continuum Shift is a subversion.
 It closes much of the story threads for the moments and leads to the eventual sequel, but you don't need a 100% completion, you can just complete the necessary stories (Ragna, Noel, Jin, Tsubaki, Hakumen, Hazama) and then you can see the True End.
 To appreciate the story fully, you're going to dig in other characters that aren't necessary to unlock the True End.

 - Every mainline Sonic the Hedgehog game from Sonic Adventure through Sonic the Hedgehog (2006) has this where it has a Last Story (all named "Last" except for Sonic Adventure).:

-- Sonic Adventure: Clear Sonic's, Tails's, Knuckles's, Amy's, Big's and Gamma's stories and you'll unlock "Last" Story, wherein the plot of the game concludes.
+- Sonic Adventure: Clear Sonic's, Tails', Knuckles', Amy's, Big's and Gamma's stories and you'll unlock the "Super Sonic" Story, where you fight against Perfect Chaos.

-- Sonic Adventure 2: Clear both "Hero" and "Dark" Stories to unlock "Last" Story, wherein the plot of the game concludes.
+- Sonic Adventure 2: Clear both the "Hero" and "Dark" Stories to unlock the "Last" Story, where you fight against Biolizard/Finalhazard.

-- Sonic Heroes: Clear Team Sonic's, Team Dark's, Team Rose's and Team Chaotix's stories and get the Chaos Emeralds and you'll unlock "Last" Story, where you fight against Metal Sonic in his two forms: Metal Madness and Metal Overlord.
+- Sonic Heroes: Clear Team Sonic's, Team Dark's, Team Rose's and Team Chaotix's stories and get the Chaos Emeralds and you'll unlock the "Last" Story, where you fight against Metal Sonic in his two forms: Metal Madness and Metal Overlord.

-- Shadow the Hedgehog: Reach all 10 possible endings and you'll unlock "Last" Story, where you fight against Black Doom's One-Winged Angel form: Devil Doom.
+- Shadow the Hedgehog: Reach all 10 possible endings and you'll unlock the "Last" Story, where you fight against Black Doom's One-Winged Angel form: Devil Doom.

-- Sonic the Hedgehog (2006): Clear Sonic's, Shadow's, and Silver's stories and you'll unlock "Last" Story, where you fight against Solaris, a pure bright abomination combined with both Iblis and Mephiles.
+- Sonic the Hedgehog (2006): Clear Sonic's, Shadow's, and Silver's stories and you'll unlock the "Last" Story, where you fight against Solaris, a pure bright abomination combined with both Iblis and Mephiles.

-- Sonic Unleashed, Sonic Colors, and Sonic Generations bucked the trend, however; Sonic is the only playable character (no multiple stories/characters; although with one exception), the progress of the plot is strictly linear, and there is no True Final Boss.
+- Later Sonic games starting with Sonic Unleashed bucked the trend.
+Sonic is the only playable character (no multiple stories/characters; although with one exception), the progress of the plot is strictly linear, and there is no True Final Boss.
 (The DS version of Sonic Colors, on the other hand...)